 The Daily Camera

 This series is dedicated towards inspiring and educating people on how to approach photography differently, whether through a dedicated camera or smartphone.

 Shot on iPhone 7

 Edited with VSCO Cam

-I wanted to utilise the atmosphere by composing the image from a stark angle.
+I wanted to utilize the atmosphere by composing the image from a stark angle.
 I added a bit of sharpness on the coat with Lightroom's local adjustments to draw its texture out.

 The analogous colors from the subjects shoes, briefcase, and pavement drew me to take the image.